Safety Data Sheet 250-1201

 Individual protection measures.

-Hygiene measures: Wash hands, forearms and face thoroughly after handling chemical products, before eating, smoking and using the lavatory and at the end of the working period.
+Hygiene measures: Wash hands, forearms, and face thoroughly after handling chemical products, before eating, smoking, and using the lavatory, and at the end of the working period.
 Appropriate techniques should be used to remove potentially contaminated clothing.
 Wash contaminated clothing before reusing.
 Ensure that eyewash stations and safety showers are close to the workstation location.

 Skin protection.